shaniadicen/simple-queueing-simulation/README.md

 # Simple Queueing Simulation
-An application for a simple queueing simulation written in Java.
+A desktop application for a simple queueing simulation written in Java.

 ## Technologies
 Java

 ## Problem

-## Features
+## Requirements

 ## Support